casanchez/rodenticide-rat-infection/README.md

 A repository for:
 ================

-Murray MH, Sánchez CA. in press.
+Murray MH, Sánchez CA. 2021.
 Urban rat exposure to anticoagulant rodenticides and zoonotic infection risk.
-Biology Letters.
+Biology Letters. doi: 10.1098/rsbl.2021.0311

 **This repository has 5 R scripts used for this analysis:** The first script